DIRECTLab/carla-energy-consumption/docs/create_world.md

 ```
 I would repeat the process above until I had everything I needed to install the .zip file.

 The creator of this tool either dropped an underscore, missed some arguments, or initialized things wrong.
-These are all of my fixes in order to get his tool to work correctly on Blender 4.4.
+Note this was with `v0.28.4` since then the issue has been resolved by the creator in `v0.28.5` but I leave these troubleshooting solutions for future reference to deal with future bugs.
+These are all of my fixes in order to get his tool to work correctly on `Blender v4.4`.
 * If you get warning errors about missing a parameter when drawing a 4-way junction breaks go to `/home/carla/.config/blender/4.4/scripts/addons/blender-driving-scenario-creator/junction_four_way.py` and adjust `helpers.set_connecting_road_properties(context, 'right', road_contact_point, width_lane_incoming)` to be `helpers.set_connecting_road_properties(context, 'right', road_contact_point, width_lane_incoming, width_lane_incoming)`.
 We will just assume that the width of the lane coming and leaving are going to be the same width.
 * If none of the road tools draw in Driving Scenario Creator.
     1. For me the most common error was Blender couldn't create an instance of DSC_OT_(tool name) to callback function 'invoke'.
 If this is the same case for you then you have to change these files: